CUR Low Rank Approximation of a Matrix at Sublinear Cost: Small families of hard inputs for superfast LRA

 Any sublinear cost LRA algorithm fails on the following small families of LRA inputs.

 \begin{example} Let $\Delta_{i,j}$ denote an $m\times n$ matrix of rank 1 filled with 0s except for its $(i,j)$th entry filled with 1.
 The $mn$ such matrices $\{\Delta_{i,j}\}_{i,j=1}^{m,n}$ form a family of $\delta$-{\em matrices}.
 We also include the $m\times n$ null matrix $O_{m,n}$ filled with 0s into this family.
 Now fix any sublinear cost algorithm; it does not access the $(i,j)$th entry of its input matrices for some pair of $i$ and $j$.
-Therefore it outputs the same approximation of the matrices $\Delta_{i,j}$ and $O_{m,n}$, with an undetected error at least 1/2.
+Therefore, it outputs the same approximation of the matrices $\Delta_{i,j}$ and $O_{m,n}$, with an undetected error at least 1/2.
 Arrive at the same conclusion by applying the same argument to the set of $mn+1$ small-norm perturbations of the matrices of the above family and to the $mn+1$ sums of the latter matrices with any fixed $m\times n$ matrix of low rank.
-Finally, the same argument shows that a posteriori estimation of the output errors of an LRA algorithm applied to the same input families cannot run at sublinear cost. \end{example} The example actually covers randomized LRA algorithms as well.
-Indeed suppose that an LRA algorithm does not access a constant fraction of the entries of an input matrix with a positive constant probability.
-Then with a positive constant probability the algorithm misses an entry whose value greatly exceeds those of all other entries.
-Therefore whp the algorithm fails to approximate that entry closely.
-We have showed, however, that close LRA of a matrix that admits sufficiently close LRA can be computed at sublinear cost in two successive C-A iterations provided that we avoid choosing degenerating initial submatrix, which is precisely the problem with the matrix families of Example \ref{exdlt}.
-Thus we readily compute close LRA if we recursively perform C-A iterations and avoid degeneracy at any C-A step.
+Finally, the same argument shows that a posteriori estimation of the output errors of an LRA algorithm applied to the same input families cannot run at sublinear cost. \end{example}

+The example actually covers randomized LRA algorithms as well.
+Indeed, suppose that an LRA algorithm does not involve a fixed entry of an input matrix with a probability $p>0$.
+Apply this algorithm to two matrices of low rank whose difference at this entry is equal to a large constant $C$.
+Then with a probability $p$ the algorithm has error at least $C/2$ at this entry for a least one of these two matrices.